Joker (playing card): Appearance

 Jokers do not have any standardized appearance across the card manufacturing industry.
 Each company produces their own depictions of the card.
-The publishers of playing cards trademark their Jokers, which have unique artwork that often reflect contemporary culture.
+The publishers of playing cards trademark their Jokers, which have unique artwork that often reflects contemporary culture.
 Out of convention, Jokers tend to be illustrated as jesters.
 There are usually two Jokers per deck, often noticeably different.
-For instance, the United States Playing Card Company (USPCC) prints their company's guarantee claim on only one.
+For instance, the United States Playing Card Company (USPCC) prints one as monochrome and the other in colour.
 At times, the Jokers will each be colored to match the colors used for suits; e.g., there will be a red Joker and a black Joker.
 In games where the Jokers may need to be compared, the red, full-color, or larger-graphic Joker usually outranks the black, monochrome, or smaller-graphic one.
 If the Joker colors are similar, the Joker without a guarantee will outrank the guaranteed one.
 With the red and black Jokers, the red one can alternately be counted as a Heart/Diamond and the black one can alternately be counted as a Club/Spade.
 The Unicode for playing cards provide symbols for three Jokers: red, black, and white.

 Many decks do not provide the Joker with a corner index symbol; of those that do, the most common is a solid star (as is the case with Bee cards).
 It is also common for decks to simply display the word "JOKER" in the corner.
 Bicycle cards use a "US" monogram as the Joker index.